Road work ahead for Phelps, Pulaski counties

 — Route 763 (College Avenue) between Broadway and Walnut Street – ADA improvements and sidewalk upgrades continue.
 Walnut Street will be closed at College Avenue from 8 a.m. until 3:30 p.m. each day until Jan.
 29. Motorists are advised to use an alternate route around the work area.

 — Business Loop 70 at College Avenue – ADA improvements and sidewalk upgrades continue.
-One eastbound lane and one westbound lane of Business Loop 70 will be closed beginning Wednesday, Jan.
-22.
+One eastbound lane and one westbound lane of Business Loop 70 will be closed.

 Crawford County